phildav/llm.rs/README.md

-# llm.rs
+# llm.rs 🦀

-A Rust port of Karpathy's [llm.c](https://github.com/karpathy/llm.c) - a pure C/CUDA LLM implementation focused on pretraining, and in particular reproducing the [GPT-2](https://github.com/openai/gpt-2) and [GPT-3](https://arxiv.org/abs/2005.14165) miniseries.
+A Rust port of Karpathy's [llm.c](https://github.com/karpathy/llm.c) - an LLM implementation focused on pretraining, and in particular reproducing the [GPT-2](https://github.com/openai/gpt-2) and [GPT-3](https://arxiv.org/abs/2005.14165) miniseries.

+Rust is focused on performance and reliability, so I found it particularly interesting to see how these principles apply to an LLM training loop.

-llm.rs is an educational project, in the spirit of llm.c but in **safe and idiomatic Rust**. llm.rs demonstrates how Rust's safety and performance apply to an LLM training loop.
+llm.rs is an educational project, in the spirit of llm.c but in Rust, where I tried to write code as **safe and idiomatic** as possible.
 The CPU and GPU paths remain close to the C/CUDA originals to ease learning and benchmarking.
 Training results are **bit-exact with the reference implementation**.

-## 🦀 Rust Safety
+##  🔐 Rust Safety

 Rust enforces memory safety, thread safety, and data race prevention mostly at compile time, preserving runtime performance.

-The CPU implementation [train_gpt2_cuda.rs](crates/llmrs/src/bin/train_gpt2.rs) is 100% safe Rust (no `unsafe` block).
+The CPU implementation [train_gpt2.rs](crates/llmrs/src/bin/train_gpt2.rs) is 100% safe Rust (no `unsafe` block).
  - A notable difference with C is the usage of sized arrays instead of pointers, preventing out-of-bounds access.
  - Shared buffers (parameters, activations, gradients) are split with `split_at_mut()` to satisfy the borrow checker and prevent aliasing (multiple mutable references to the same memory location).
   - Importantly, these checks have **minimal performance cost**, check the [performance section](#rust-vs-c-performances)

-## CUDA with Rust
+## ⚡️ CUDA with Rust

 The CUDA implementation [train_gpt2_cuda.rs](crates/llmrs/src/bin/train_gpt2_cuda.rs) is using [cust](https://docs.rs/cust/latest/cust/), a light wrapper around the CUDA Driver API.
 This keeps the CUDA code from llm.c almost unchanged.